CrypticHatter/PharmaAPI/README.md

 2. Create a `.env` using a copy of existing `.env.example` file.
 You can simply copy it using `cp .env.example .env` command.
 3. Generate `APP_KEY` for your application through laravel app key generator `php artisan key:generate`
 4. Then run `composer install` command to install all the dependencies of this application.
-5. Run already definged database migrations to create sqlite database. `php artisan migrate` will do that task for you.
+5. Create sqlite database and run already defined database migrations and seeders. `php artisan migrate` will do that task for you.
 6. As the last step use `php artisan serve` command run your application on PHP development server.
 You can also run this application locally using xampp local server.

 ## How to do API testing with postman